 What is a Leopard?

-A leopard is the a member of the felidae family or the “big cats” family.
+A leopard is a member of the Felidae family or the “big cats” family.
 It is the smallest member of the ‘big cats” family.
-Scientific name for a leopard is Panthera Pardus.
+The scientific name for a leopard is Panthera Pardus.
 There are nine subspecies of leopard.
 Leopards are mammals.
-They are warm blooded animals and give birth to their babies.
+They are warm-blooded animals and give birth to their babies.

 Where Do Leopards Live?